alba-cars/backend-test-1/Part_3/README.md

 ## Add Blog post CRUD

-GET /api/v1/blog/ - Get all blog posts
+GET /api/v1/blog/ - Get all blog posts<br />
-POST /api/v1/blog/ - Create a post
+POST /api/v1/blog/ - Create a post<br />
-GET /api/v1/blog/ :id - Get a blog post (id is database document id) PUT /api/v1/blog/:id - Update a blog post
+GET /api/v1/blog/ :id - Get a blog post (id is database document id)<br />
+PUT /api/v1/blog/:id - Update a blog post<br />
-DELETE /api/v1/blog/:id - Delete a blog post
+DELETE /api/v1/blog/:id - Delete a blog post<br />

 You have to add blog_post CRUD to this CLEAN architecture (refer to end of README for how the architecture works)<br />
 You have to add it in the same way the Users CRUD was made with validation using Joi